-Although I am in general not a fan of detoxing, cleansing, and the like (not necessary! our bodies magically do this for us!) there are times now and then when many of us feel like we could use a bit of a reset.
-Take me, for example: I spent a weekend in Paris a couple of weeks ago, and since I’m not drinking wine these days, I hit the pastries pretty hard.
-No regrets whatsoever (I don’t believe in food regret), but I did come home with an awfully cranky stomach.
+Although I am not generally a fan of detoxing, cleansing, and the like (not necessary—our bodies magically do this for us!), there are times when many of us feel like we could use a bit of a reset.
+Take me, for example.
+I spent a weekend in Paris a couple of weeks ago, and since I'm not drinking wine these days, I hit the pastries pretty hard.
+No regrets whatsoever (I don't believe in food regret), but I did come home with an awfully cranky stomach.

 Sometimes when you’re on vacation, working lots of late nights and eating takeout, or your diet gets out of whack for another reason, the change in your eating habits can throw your gut out of balance.
 The bacteria that live in our digestive tract like variety as much as we do, and when you throw an excessive amount of pastries (or what have you) at them, they aren’t happy.

-So it’s time for a reset.
-But again, it’s not about detoxing or purging the system.
-What a plan like this focuses on is nutrient-dense, easy-to-digest, real food that will tame your tummy and help you feel like your self again.
+So it's time for a reset.
+But again, it's not about detoxing or purging the system.
+A plan like this focuses on nutrient-dense, easy-to-digest, real food that will tame your tummy and help you feel like yourself again.
 This meal plan is mostly low FODMAP, though if you know you have specific FODMAP sensitivities, you can tweak the recipes accordingly.

 24-Hour Healthy Gut Reset Meal Plan

-Most of the recipes in this plan make two portions, so you can follow it for one day with a partner, for two days on your own, or, you can double the recipes and follow the plan for four days.
-It’s totally up to you.
+Most of the recipes in this plan make two portions, so you can follow it for one day with a partner, two days on your own, or double the recipes and follow the plan for four days.
+It's totally up to you.

 Breakfast: Berry Granola Overnight Chia and Oats